flynnoct/chatgpt-telegram-bot/README.md

 The release notes are [here](/docs/release_notes.md).

-More interesting new features are comming soon!
+More interesting new features are coming soon!

 ## 🪪 License